Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/8-visualize-flight-data.md

 	flight_df[['ARR_DELAY']].plot(kind='hist', bins=[0,10,20,30,40,50,60,70,80,90,100,110,120], rwidth=0.8)
 	```

-	Not surprisingly, short delays are more common than long delays:
+	Not surprisingly, short delays are more common than long delays, and thankfully, the number of delays drops off rapidly as the length of the delay increases:

 	![Flight delay histogram](media/flightDelayhistogram.png)